LiJiangnanBit/path_optimizer_ilqr/README.md

 ## Features
 - Problem formulated under the frenet frame;
 - Kappa and kappa rate constraints;
-- Compared to the previous work, there is less accuracy loss due to the ilqr solver.
+- Compared to the previous work, there is less accuracy loss on the safety constraints and the vehicle dynamics due to the ilqr solver.

 ## Method
 (...)